LD4P/sinopia_server/sinopia_client/docs/LDPApi.md

 var apiInstance = new SinopiaServer.LDPApi();

-var groupID = "groupID_example"; // String | The group (ldp:Container) who is defining it's own entities or graph within Sinopia.

 var groupMD = new SinopiaServer.Resource(); // Resource | Group metadata to insert into base container and describe the group.

 var opts = {
+  'slug': "slug_example", // String | The group (ldp:Container) who is defining it's own entities or graph within Sinopia.
   'contentType': "contentType_example" // String | Content-Type of resource, with preference for JSON-LD.
 };